puppetlabs/relay-workflows/gcp-disk-reaper/README.md

    - **KEY**: `zone`
    - **VALUE**: The GCP zone to run in.
    - **KEY**: `dryRun`
-   - **VALUE**: True if you don't want to perform actual WRITE operations
+   - **VALUE**: True if you dont want to actually delete the resources.
+Use this to test the workflow and ensure it is behaving as expected.

 4. **Warning:** If you run the workflow with the `dryRun` parameter set to `false`, unattached disks will immediately be terminated.